kassandragillmore91/BloomTechShopping/project_documents/design_document.md

 - create an account
 - update account info
-- browse different categories
 - see product details
-- organize stores by alphabetical order or popularity
-- add a store/product to favorites
+- add a store to favorites
-- delete a store/product from favorites
+- delete a store from favorites
-- see which stores are open or closed
-- see if item is in stock

 ### 4.2.
 Out of Scope
 - see order total
 - check order status
 - place order
 - see order history
+- browse different categories
+- organize stores by alphabetical order or popularity
+- add a product to favorites
+- delete a product from favorites
+- see which stores are open or closed
+- see if item is in stock

 # 5. Proposed Architecture Overview